-Sonic The Hedgehog Review
+Sonic The Hedgehog full review

 Few games have had the enduring popularity and genre-defining quality of Sonic the Hedgehog.
 A mascot for Sega ever since his debut in the early 1990s, Sonic has spawned a legion of spinoffs and sequels, and remains a popular choice for console gamers to this day.
 Now he’s back in his original glory on the iPod.